mjhea0/flaskr-tdd/README.md

 ## First Test

-Let's start with a simple "hello, world" app.
+Let's start with a simple "hello world" app.

 1. Create a test file: